 says Michael Pooley, IFCO CEO

-When growers pack the fruits and vegetables in IFCO reusable plastic containers, it reduces handling during the entire supply chain and greatly facilitates automated processes in the logistics center.
+When growers pack the fruits and vegetables in IFCO reusable packaging containers, it reduces handling during the entire supply chain and greatly facilitates automated processes in the logistics center.
 What goes on inside an automated warehouse?
 Palettes containing produce and groceries arrive at a logistics center from near and far – stacked high with IFCO RPCs.
 The palettes then enter the infeed, where the automated system reads the bar codes.
 It records each sales unit – a crate of apples, for example – and ensures it belongs to a certain delivery.
 It also identifies each incoming IFCO RPC by its measurements.

 Once inside the logistics center, groceries are usually stored in refrigerated or cooled warehouses, and rarely at a temperature that is comfortable for workers who might be there for hours at a time.
 Moisture and humidity are also necessary for fresh produce, but unpleasant for people.
 Reducing human exposure to these undesirable working conditions is another reason to introduce automation.
 Such cold and damp conditions may also be too extreme for single-use packaging.
 It can absorb moisture and lose its shape, or its dimensions might change slightly.

 Because an automated system continues to scan the container at various points during handling and storage, it no longer recognizes a single-use box that was identified earlier.
 Michael Pooley explains that IFCO RPCs maintain their shape because they are made of stable, moisture-resistant polypropylene.
 As goods move through the warehouse, robots and conveyors sort the sales units.
-Here, the configuration on the bottom of the IFCO reusable plastic containers ensures smooth passage over rollers or conveyors.
+Here, the configuration on the bottom of the IFCO reusable packaging containers ensures smooth passage over rollers or conveyors.
 Once sales units are separated, each IFCO RPC travels on its own plastic tray to a specific place on high-bay shelves in the tray warehouse.
 In this way, sales units are identified both by the date they enter into the system as well as where they are stored in the shelves.
 Commissioning orders and transporting individual sales units in IFCO RPCs to the outfeed becomes fast, cost-efficient and precise.
 A high percentage of IFCO RPCs also mean less packaging waste.
 However, challenges still exist.

 After the standard container dimensions have been established, these must remain consistent to ensure that automated systems continue to operate smoothly.
 Even the slightest change in color, form or material between product generations may make it necessary to calibrate the machines again.
 Setting up an automated system with a new container is costly.